 Once you have a standalone secure private podcast app, you gain the ability to use the same auth system that your audience already has credentials for to restrict access to the app.
 Integrating your own authentication provider provides a great shortcut for working with IT to meet security requirements because that provider has already been approved for use to restrict access to the same audience in other areas of the business.

 This also lays the groundwork for enabling more sophisticated audience segmentation in the future as your corporate podcast program grows.
-Because you have access to more data about each of your users through that integrated auth system, you’ll have the ability to restrict access even further within the app based on attributes like location, department, or seniority.
+Because you have access to more data about each of your users through that integrated auth system, you’ll have the ability to restrict access even further within the private podcast app based on attributes like location, department, or seniority.

 Step 3: Lock Down the Media Players and Streams

-Most of the aspiring corporate podcast creators we speak to don’t initially consider player and stream security when defining podcast security requirements.
+Most of the aspiring corporate and private podcast creators we speak to don’t initially consider player and stream security when defining podcast security requirements.
 It’s easy to forget, especially with audio podcasts, that your podcast app is chock full of media players that have their own URLs and ultimately provide the window for accessing the media streams themselves.
 Without security at the player and stream levels, you can’t prevent authorized users from sharing your sensitive corporate podcast content outside of your app.

 At uStudio, we use what’s a called a signed embed system to secure the players and streams in our Corporate Podcast Solution.
 This system entails generating a series of unique signatures and verifying them across the mobile app server, the uStudio Platform, and the CDN.
 By implementing these checkpoints, we can be confident that the only time a player and stream will load and play is when an authorized user requests it from inside the application.
+By encrypting the content (via DRM, URL tokenization, or other mechanism), authorized users are further prevented from downloading and distributing the content manually.

 **Special Consideration for Offline Mode**